 2. Add Chapter Marks while Recording with our Mobile App

 This method allows you to create complete podcasts on-the-fly and reduces post production to an absolute minimum!
 You simply record your podcast chapter by chapter, adding titles as you go.
-When you are done, you may edit and listen to each chapter, for example to write longer chapter titles or to add chapter URLs.

 - In your audio editor, add chapter marks as desired.
 See how to create chapters with Garageband, Hindenburg or iMovie.